 You can wash it yourself and keep fit at the same time.

 Your savings from not going to the car-wash will add up to hundreds of dollars over time 🙂

 I myself save $140 a year by doing my own car wash.

 Of course, when you’re really busy or tired, treat yourself to the occasional automatic car wash, as it does save you time and energy 🙂

-By using the simple tips above, you’ll save hundreds a year on running your vehicle, minimize your impact on the environment, and enjoy happier motoring 🙂
+Use the simple tips above and save hundreds a year on running your vehicle.
+Minimize your impact on the environment, and enjoy happier motoring 🙂